 - 1 container Gerber Yogurt Blends carrot peach mango flavor

 - I container Gerber 2nd foods peach puree

 - 1/4 cup flour

 - 1/4 cup water

-Make pancakes: Pour 1-1 1/2 tablespoons of batter mix into hot skillet for each pancake.
+Make pancakes: Pour 1-1 1/2 tablespoons of the batter mix into the hot skillet for each pancake.
 Cook for 2-3 minutes, then flip and cook for additional 2-3 minutes.

 As a parent of a picky toddler, I need to come up with unique ways to get my baby to eat healthy foods.
 Lately, meal times have been a bit (well, more than a bit) of a challenge.
 Will my child ever eat anything other than bread?
 I’ve learned that you can hide quite a bit of good stuff inside a muffin, and the silly boy will eat it.
 In order to get this one to eat his veggies, I’ve been hiding pureed vegetables inside other foods.
 We moms need to get sneaky.
 So I made him a batch of these yummy mini-muffins full of good vitamins.

 - 1 cup Gerber cereal (I used Lil Bits)

 - 2 containers Gerber 2nd foods vegetable puree